 A washer can last anywhere from 12 to 14 years, while a dryer can last from 12 to 18 years.
 Both your washer and dryer should last a minimum of ten years.
 The amount of time you can retain this appliance depends on how frequently you use it and what kind of loads you have.

 A new washing machine has an average lifespan of 11 years.
-Unless it’s a high-end model that has a special attraction to you, Consumer Reports recommends replacing any more than eight years old appliance.
+Unless it’s a high-end model that has a special attraction to you, Consumer Reports recommends replacing any more than an eight-year-old appliance.
 Others advise that any top-loading washer made in 1999 or earlier be replaced.

 - How can I tell if the bearings in my washing machine are worn out?